-This exaltation of priesthood relativized both the ministry of other clergy and the laity.
-The diaconate and the minor orders became stages towards the priesthood and the laity sheep to be led and pastored.
-Even the theology of the episcopacy was developed by this exaltation of the priesthood; writing during the 12th century, Hugh of St. Victor defined the episcopacy as 'a dignity and not an order' and the definition stuck.
+26 See Deanesly, M. 1969.
+A History of the Medieval Church 590-1500.
+London: Methuen, 195 exaltation of the priesthood; writing during the 12th century, Hugh of St. Victor defined the episcopacy as 'a dignity and not an order'27 and the definition stuck.

 Inevitably, there were power struggles between church and state over which areas of life each controlled.
-The dual nature of power in the medieval state was formalised in the image of the two swords of Luke 22.38.
+The dual nature of power in the medieval state was formalised in the

+'The disciples said, "Lord, look, here are two swords."
+He replied, "It is enough."
+Luke 22.38 image of the two swords of Luke 22.38.
 This reference was read allegorically to state that God had given two sources of coercive power for the good governance of His people- the church and the monarchy.
 However, the two swords could, and often did, fight each other rather than combining to defend the people.
 Henry II's difficult relationship with the church, of which the martyrdom of Thomas A' Beckett was part, was largely due to his attempts to make church power subservient to royal power.
 By making himself head of the church, Henry VIII effectively combined command of the two swords within England and Wales.